YSHebron/cs21-mp2-scp-extension/README.md

 # **CS 21 Project 2: Extending a 32-bit CPU Instruction Set.**
 For this project, we were tasked to extend the MIPS 32-bit Single Cycle Processor (SCP) (Harris & Harris, 2013) instruction set.
-The processor was modified to accomodate 5 new instructions:
+A nuanced understanding of **Hardware Definition Language** (HDL) (specifically **SystemVerilog**) is key to succeeding on this project.
+Towards that,  The processor was modified to accomodate 5 new instructions:
 1. Shift left logical (sll)
 2. Store byte (sb)
 3. Branch on less than or equal (ble)